Valley / Mountain Park

 Since 2007, CRO has supported the purchase of laptop computers for students graduating from the program to help them in their college careers, visits to potential college campuses, and annual men and women of distinction dinners that acquaint students with successful career professionals.

-Cliffs residents volunteer time to the program as mentors and tutors.
-In addition, Cliffs residents have taught courses in the Bridges Summer Program in which students spend a month on the Furman campus.
+Cliffs residents have taught courses in the Bridges Summer Program in which students spend a month on the Furman campus.

 Support For Non-Profit Organizations